SESMG/SESMG/docs/getting_started/how_to_use.rst

    :alt: Transformer_Graph
    :align: center

    Graph of the energy system, which is created after entering the example components.
-One storage has been created by the storage sheet.The non-active components are not included in the graph above.
+The non-active components are not included in the graph above.

 Links
 =================================================